ciaranodonnell/ciaranodonnell.github.io/_posts/2020-04-29-shu-ha-ri-for-microservices.markdown

 When adopting microservices, there are so many aspects to the patterns and practices.
 It's hard for engineering teams to understand all the different pieces of advice that they hear, as well as to judge whether they're from masters of the art or people still on the journey.

-One example of a very frequently abandoned piece of microservcies advice is the '*database per microservice*' idea.
+One example of a very frequently abandoned piece of microservices advice is the '*database per microservice*' idea.
 More than half of the teams I have spoken to who are planning to move to microservices have decided that they will drop this idea.

 The database per service is really important for the autonomy principle of microservices.
-If a service doesnt have it's own database then it will almost certainly need to call other services in real time to get the data it needs to operate, or it will have a shared database that lots of other services also read from.
+If a service doesn't have it's own database then it will almost certainly need to call other services in real time to get the data it needs to operate, or it will have a shared database that lots of other services also read from.

 Autonomy is very useful principle when people are building cloud native applications, especially when they want to enable large scale in terms of user applications, **and** in terms of scaling the velocity of a development organization.